· freelance tools + guides

 The workflow most freelancers end up with

 A recognizable shape: set your rate using the rate calculator, send prospective clients a signed NDA if the work needs it, invoice via the invoice generator at the end of each billing cycle, and keep your email signature consistent across every follow-up.
-The AI-adjacent workflows (like using Claude/ChatGPT/Gemini for invoices) layer on top once the basics are running.
+The AI-adjacent workflows, using Claude/ChatGPT/Gemini to set your rate and generate invoices, layer on top once the basics are running.

 Missing something?
 Email us.
 The next ship is usually whatever two freelancers ask for in the same week.